mpg-age-bioinformatics/jawm/docs/get_started/develop_module.md

 jawm_my_first_wf/
 ```

-You can then test the generated workflow:
+You can then test the generated module:

 ```bash
 cd jawm_my_first_wf
 jawm my_first_wf.py -p ./yaml/docker.yaml
 ```

-**Note:** the demo workflow uses Docker, so Docker must be installed and accessible for this test run to work.
+**Note:** the demo module uses Docker, so Docker must be installed and accessible for this test run to work.

-The `jawm-dev init` command can also target remote Git hosting when needed, but using `-s local` is the simplest way to start developing your first workflow locally.
+The `jawm-dev init` command can also target remote Git hosting when needed, but using `-s local` is the simplest way to start developing your first module locally.

-Followings are the basic functionalities of bootstrap a new workflow project with `jawm-dev init`:
+Followings are the basic functionalities of bootstrap a new module project with `jawm-dev init`:

 ```bash
 positional arguments: